xixiaofinland/jirun/README.md

 - In `.env` set your JIRA user bearer token: the authentication to create sub-tasks.
-- In `.jirun.toml` define server url, templated subtask field and value(s), and subtasks to be created when running `jirun template` or `jirn new` commands.
+- In `.jirun.toml` define server url, templated subtask field and value(s), and subtasks to be created when running `jirun template` or `jirun new` commands.

 3. **Dry Run**